money-on-chain/main-RBTC-contract/integration-to-MOC-platform.md

     }
 ​
     function doTask() public payable {
+        //We set transaction type according to the way fees are paid uint8 transactionType = mocInrate.MINT_BPRO_FEES_RBTC(); // or mocInrate.MINT_BPRO_FEES_MOC();
         //We compute the commision.
-​        uint256 commission = mocInrate.calcCommissionValue(msg.value);
+​        uint256 commission = mocInrate.calcCommissionValue(msg.value, transactionType);
         //We compute the btcToMint.
-        uint256 btcToMint = msg.value - commission;
+If commission is paid in RBTC, substract it from value uint256 btcToMint = msg.value - commission;
         // Mint some new BitPro
         moc.mintBPro.value(msg.value)(btcToMint);